 The justification and overview of the mapping between security functional requirements (SFR) and the TOE's security functionality (SF) is given in sections the sections above.
 The results are shown in Table 20.
 The security functional requirements are addressed by at least one relating security feature.

 The various functional requirements are often covered manifold.
-As described above the requirements ensure that the TOE is checked for correct operating conditions and if a not correctable failure occurs that a stored secure state is achieved, accompanied by data integrity monitoring and actions to maintain the integrity
+As described above the requirements ensure that the TOE is checked for correct operating conditions and if a not correctable failure occurs that a stored secure state is achieved, accompanied by data integrity monitoring and actions to maintain the integrity although failures occurred.
+An overview is given in the table below.

-Table 21 Mapping of SFR and SF
+Mapping of SFR and SF Table 23